Famous Bad People: Rahab (Joshua 2)

 You may still doubt that you would be the first that God would pick as he forms his teams and looks at the available players.
 You may doubt your own abilities when you’re up to bat, and even fear that you’ll choke.
 You may look at your past – even your present – and think that disqualifies God from using you.
 But God has a history of using the most unlikely people, at pivotal points in history, if they will turn to him in faith and risk everything to serve him.

 Picture again with me the image of a captain choosing a team.
-You’re standing there.
+You're waiting to be selected.
 Maybe you’re used to not being the one chosen during the first few picks.
 You’re usually chosen in the middle, even the end.
 That’s not how God works.
 God doesn’t pick the people that you and I would pick.
-He chooses unlikely people.
+He chooses unexpected, unlikely individuals.
 He does this over and over.
 He’s choosing you.

 Never again doubt God’s love for you.
 Never again doubt that despite your past, despite even your present, that you can reset the direction of your life toward the center, toward Christ.
 Rahab is an example of the fact that “Anyone who calls on the name of the LORD will be saved.”
 I want to give you an opportunity to call out on the name of the LORD today – to maybe even reset the direction of your life to follow Jesus Christ.

-Ability isn’t the key.
-History isn’t the key.
+Skill is not the main factor.
+Your past history doesn't matter.
 Your obedience – your willingness to risk everything in obedience to God – is what counts.
-Stop doubting your ability; that’s not the key.
+Stop doubting your abilities; that’s not the problem.
 Start by focusing on your ability – by committing today to risk everything for him – your house, your business, your investments.
 Because at pivotal points, God uses people just like you who are willing to risk everything to serve him.

 Father, we want to serve you and be used by you.
 Forgive us for thinking it’s a matter of our ability or our worthiness.
 It’s a matter of making ourselves available for you to work through us.